What We Work On

 Biosmilars usually take 2-4 years to develop because the target receptors and indications are already known, but they have their own regulatory approval pathway, which is evolving quickly.

 Combination products can include combinations of the following types: drug-device, biologic-device, drug-biologic and drug-device-biologic.
-They pose significant challenges to innovator and biosimilar developers and it is important to understand the regulatory requirements in each jurisdiction
+They pose significant challenges to developers and it is important to understand the regulatory and data requirements needed to support approval